MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/latency.md

 |5,000 |50 |1,000|5,000,000|50,000|5,050,000|140|
 |1,000 |300 | 500 |500,000|150,000|650,000|30|

-The number of PTUs scales roughly linearly with call rate (might be sublinear) when the workload distribution remains constant.
+The number of PTUs scales roughly linearly with call rate when the workload distribution remains constant.

 ### Latency: The per-call response times